oracle-livelabs/oci/oci-network-firewall/lab3/lab3.md

 3. Once the firewall is **ACTIVE**, click on the left hand menu on **Logs** and enable both Traffic and Threat Logs by using the toggle.
   ![Firewall Logs](images/fwlogs.png)

+## Task 4: Test traffic and observe logs

-**Congratulations!** You have successfully deployed an OCI Network Firewall.
+**Congratulations!** You have successfully completed this LAB.

 ## Acknowledgements